sleep training

 1. Slowly stretching nighttime feeds.
 This means if your baby usually eats at 2am, the next night we might try to hold them off until 2:10am, and the night after that 2:20am.
 Over time your baby will get used to doing longer and longer stretches in between overnight feedings!

 2. Getting your baby on a schedule during the day.
-If we are only there during the night, then the parents or other caregivers are responsible for this part.
-We can help you every part of the way.
 We need to make sure that baby is getting enough to eat during the day, and that they aren’t too overtired to be able to settle to sleep at night.
-We recommend an eat play sleep schedule if you want to learn more.

-3. Teaching your baby to fall asleep independently and fall back to sleep independently!
+3. Teaching your baby to fall asleep independently – and fall back to sleep independently!
 This is a slow process over the first 12-16 weeks.
 Our favorite way to do this is by utilizing something that Baby Care Classes has coined the “Sleep Steps” to teach baby to fall asleep IN their sleep space.

 Sleep Steps: